J-Diaz007/JS-Pong-CopyCat/README.md

 Reid, David (2022).
 How to add a start screen to your JavaScript game in under five minutes (v1) https://www.youtube.com/watch?v=FwLMz7jMRac&t=193s

 Reid, David (2022).
 How to create a simple gameloop for your JavaScript Games in under five minutes (v1) https://www.youtube.com/watch?v=QXYT8sEJRZk&t=331s

+Abrar (2021).
+How to Make a Score Checker with Javascript. (v1) https://www.youtube.com/watch?v=wQ9jBG-iy44